IT

 Getting through school, working on projects, showing your passion, and securing your first IT job must feel like hitting the jackpot.
 In that case, you would like to know what you can expect as your salary.

-These data from the US Department of Labor, Employment and Training Administration (USDOL/ETA), as published on O*NET Resource Centre on 16/10/2024, provide an overview of what you can expect to earn as an IT technician in different regions:
+These data from the US Department of Labor, Employment and Training Administration (USDOL/ETA), as published on O*NET Resource Center on 16/10/2024, provide an overview of what you can expect to earn as an IT technician in different states:

-Would you like to add a layer of credibility to your already impressive Information Technology CV?
-Adding an IT cover letter is like the icing on the cake of your application, and one that recruiters can’t refuse.
+Do you want to add a layer of credibility to your already impressive Information Technology CV?
+Adding an IT cover letter is like the icing on the cake of your application and one that recruiters can’t refuse.

 IT CV FAQs